Sales and Fulfillment

 Finally, no matter how delighted your sales team is with the content they have been provided, you arrive at this question: how does one know which content pieces have worked and which have not?
 The answer to this lies in analytics.
 Typically, content marketers judge the success of their campaigns by measuring website traffic.
 However, web statistics cannot provide granular data.
 For example, it cannot say which sections in a blog resonated with the readers.
 Heat mapping tools reveal how readers interact with web pages—where they pause to read, whether they are using important elements like CTAs and links or whether non-clickable elements are distracting them.
 Other analytics tools provide page-by-page analytics on how your content is performing.
 Using this, a marketer can, for instance, track whether a prospective customer has opened and read an information sheet provided to him by a salesperson.

 Content, in its many avatars, namely, blogs, e-books, videos, social media posts, case studies and more, is akin to an energy that can propel leads to your salespeople and support them in the path to conversion.
-Leverage the power of content marketing with a well-planned strategy, devised in collaboration with your sales team.
+Leverage the power of content marketing with a digital content management service, devised in collaboration with your sales team.